Bachelor of Applied Arts and Sciences

 - must be related to technology field

-- must be documented (employer statements, resumes, etc.)
+- must be documented (employer statements, HR memos, etc.)

 - experience can account for UP TO 21 semester hour equivalents (requires 5 years, 3 months qualifying work)